pa11y/pa11y-dashboard/MIGRATION.md

 Pa11y Dashboard requires Node.js version 12 or greater.
 Versions 8 and 10 are not supported any more.

+In addition, to use Pa11y Dashboard 4 with a version of Ubuntu above 20.04, a path to the Chrome executable must be defined in `chromeLaunchConfig`, as `chromeLaunchConfig.executablePath`.

 ## Migrating from 2.0 to 3.0

 ### PhantomJS to Headless Chrome